Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: A particle in a laminar upstream flow

-The convergence of the drag-coefficient can be quantified by looking at the relative error $(C_D-C^{\mathrm{SN}})/C^\mathrm{SN}$ as a function of the internal points $\#_p$.
-From Fig.~\ref{fig:re_drag_coeff} (Right) we observe that the coefficients converge with an exponent of -3/2 for the two Reynolds numbers considered.
-This is the same rate of convergence as for the $L_2$ norm $u_B^{L_2}$ of the velocity inside the particle (see previous section) which suggests that the convergence-rate of the proposed scheme is determined by the convergence-rate of the truncated representation of the $C^0$-velocity field.
+The convergence of the drag coefficient can be quantified by looking at the relative error $(C_D-C^{\mathrm{SN}})/C^\mathrm{SN}$ as a function of the internal points $\#_p$.
+From Fig.~\ref{fig:re_drag_coeff} (Right) we observe that the coefficients converge with an exponent of -3/2 for the two Reynolds numbers showed there.
+This is the same rate of convergence as for the $L_2$ norm $u_B^{L_2}$ of the velocity inside the particle (see previous section), which suggests that the convergence rate of the proposed scheme is determined by the convergence rate of the truncated representation of the $C^0$-velocity field.